corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/database-set-up.md

 Replace the placeholders *<database_server>* and *<my_database>* with appropriate values (*<my_database>* is a user database).
 The `database.schema` is the database schema name assigned to the user.

-You can download the Microsoft SQL JDBC driver from [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=55539) - extract the downloaded archive and copy the file `mssql-jdbc-6.2.2.jre8.jar` (the archive comes with two `.jar` files).
+You can download the Microsoft SQL JDBC driver from [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=55539) - extract the downloaded archive and copy the file `mssql-jdbc-6.2.2.jre8.jar` (the archive comes with two JAR files).
-The [Database configuration section](#4-database-configuration) further below explains the correct location for the driver `.jar` file in the CENM service installation structure.
+The [Database configuration section](#4-database-configuration) further below explains the correct location for the driver JAR file in the CENM service installation structure.

 ### SQL Server